usnistgov/OSCAL/working/doc/schema/oscal-tag-library.md

 ### &lt;identifier> Identifier constraint

-The declared component has a value unique within the document, among components of the same type
+The declared component has a value unique within the document, among components of the same type (bearing the applicable @class

 ##### remarks